pypy/pypy/pypy/doc/coding-guide.rst

   self-contained working-copy for the branch.
 Note that branching/copying is a cheap operation with subversion, as it takes constant time irrespective of the size of the tree.

-- To learn more about how to use subversion read `this document`_.

-.. _`this document`: svn-help.html

 .. _`using development tracker`: